danalchapman/tic-tac-toe/README.md

 2. Reset Button & Clear Wins Button

 I would love to add on a manual reset button below the game board that a user could click to reset the game board without finishing a game.
 Sometimes we misclick, sometimes you just need a do over!
-Also, a Clear Wins button for a future local-storage extension that would allow the user to clear the local storage, resetting both player wins to a count of 0.
+Also, a Clear Wins button for the localStorage extension that would allow the user to clear the localStorage, resetting both player wins to a count of 0.

 ## Challenges & Celebrations